rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

     $ adop phase=apply patches=1234456_JA:u123456.drv

-To use non-interactive ADOP with patchtop and defined driver:
+To use non-interactive adop with patchtop and a defined driver:

     $ adop phase=apply options=nocopyportion patchtop=$XLA_TOP/patch/115 patches=driver:xla123456.drv

 To skip the failed workers, run the following steps:

-1. Use ``adctrl`` and select option #8 (This will not be visible) to skip the failed jobs
+1. Use ``adctrl`` and select option #8 (This will not be visible) to skip the failed jobs.
-2. Restart adop using ``restart=yes`` parameter
+2. Restart adop by using ``restart=yes`` parameter.

-If there are many failed jobs are numerous, you should restart the patch with the ``flags=autoskip`` option, as shown in the following example:
+If there are many failed jobs, you should restart the patch with the ``flags=autoskip`` option, as shown in the following example:

     $ adop restart=no abandon=yes flags=autoskip